saucer/saucer/CONTRIBUTING.md

   - In cases where nesting increases the overview of the functions flow or is absolutely necessary, it may be used unless it is explicitly requested to not do so

 - File/Folder Structure
-  - Implementation specific headers should be placed in the <kbd>private</kbd> directory.
+  - Implementation specific headers should be placed in the <kbd>private</kbd> directory
-  - For each implementation header there should be a corresponding source file.
+  - For each implementation header there should be a corresponding source file
+  - For all public headers a ".inl" file should be preferred over inline definitions
-  - Files should include their name and the operating-system their designed for _(only if applicable!)_ separated by a dot (.)
+  - Files should include their name and the operating-system they're designed for _(only if applicable!)_ separated by a dot (.)

 - Clang-Tidy / Clang-Format
-  - Before you commit your changes make sure that there are no clang-tidy warnings and format your code with our `.clang-format` config.
+  - Before you commit your changes make sure that there are no clang-tidy warnings and format your code with our `.clang-format` config

 - Annotations
   - All functions exposed to the user should be annotated accordingly _(only if applicable)_ _[see [annotations.hpp](include/saucer/annotations.hpp), for an example see [webview.hpp](include/saucer/webview.hpp)]_